BioDAS/biodas.github.io/wiki/DASWorkshop2011.md

 -----------------------------------------

 Can we extend DAS to give better support for more interactive client navigation?
 Things like next/previous feature buttons.
+Customized html labels/pop ups?
+(JW)